 Much of the information regarding yeast and candida out there addresses treatment, including diet and supplements, although leaves out a very crucial step.

-There’s another side of the story that rarely gets talked about that can make all the difference in an effective treatment plan.
+There’s another side of the story that rarely gets talked about that can make all the difference.

 Biofilms act as a protective shield around yeast and other microorganisms.
-This makes it even more challenging to attack the yeast as the antifungals that are taken by most cannot get through this matrix of a biofilm, whether it be drugs or herbal based remedies.
+This makes it more challenging to attack the yeast, as the antifungals usually cannot get through this matrix.

 Using Enzymes to Attack Yeast Biofilms